Book Discussion by Alexandra Deutch February 3

-On Feburary 3, 2017, The Kent County Historical Society will present a book discussion by Alexandra Deutch, Chief Curator of the Maryland Historical Society.
+On February 3, 2017, the Kent County Historical Society will present a book discussion by Alexandra Deutsch, Chief Curator of the Maryland Historical Society.

-In her recent book: A Woman of Two Worlds: Elizabeth Patterson Bonaparte, Deutch writes of Elizabeth Patterson Bonaparte’s life and world.
-This cultural biography details the life of the famous beauty who married Jerome Bonaparte, Napolean’s brother.
-Because of the Emperor’s machinations, the marriage was annulled.
-Her stubborn independence empowered her to become financially solvent in spite of the forces against her.
-Not only did she receive an annuity from the French government, she also became an astute player in the Baltimore real estate market.
+In her recent book, A Woman of Two Worlds: Elizabeth Patterson Bonaparte, Deutsch writes of Elizabeth Bonaparte’s life and world.
+This cultural biography details the experience of the famous beauty who married Jerome Bonaparte, Napoleon’s brother.
+Because of the Emperor’s machinations, the unapproved marriage was soon annulled.
+In spite of the unyielding forces against her, Elizabeth was eventually able to become financially independent due to her brilliance in the Baltimore real estate market.

-A graduate of Vassar and the University of Delaware, Alexander Deutch has been curator of several museums in the Northeast, Manager of Decorative Arts at Sloane’s Auction Galleries and also served as curator of the Historic Annapolis Foundation.
-The event will take place at the Bordley Building, at the corner of Cross and High streets at 4:00 pm.
+Alexandra Deutsch has been the curator of several museums in the Northeast, Manager of Decorative Arts at Sloane’s Auction Gallery and now serves as Curator at Baltimore’s Maryland Historical Society.
+The discussion will take place at the Bordley Building, at the corner of Cross and High streets at 4:00 p.m.

 Write a Letter to the Editor on this Article